goshiphq/goship-cms/content/blog/how-shipping-has-evolved-over-the-years.md

 ## Last changes in the shipping industry

 Today, we can see many developments that have modernized and simplified the logistics flow.
+Most of them are based on the technical achievements of the sphere experts.
+Technological advances made it possible for us to plan and organize any kind of shipment avoiding any inconvenience.

 ### Shipment tracking

 Modern technologies allow us to easily [track](https://www.goship.com/posts/3-benefits-of-shipment-tracking) the exact shipment location and check the delivery time.
 Thus, every customer can actively participate in the shipping process and stay updated about any changes or delays.

+### Automated warehousing

+Nowadays, the shipping industry tends to imply more and more technology of automation, especially when it comes to inventory management.
+Automated warehousing allows supervising a lot of manual storage operations remotely, which makes shipping faster and more effective.

-Logistics software
+### Logistics software

+Successful shipping companies widely use different kinds of logistics software.
+It adjusts the supply chain organization and helps to detect possible problems.
+Besides, modern [logistics software](https://www.goship.com/posts/how-to-choose-the-best-shipping-software-for-your-business) eliminates the need to perform certain activities by making them automated.
+For the customers, logistics software comes in the form of shipping apps.

+At GoShip, we can connect you to numerous carriers who already use logistics improvements for better shipping.
+Use our [free quote tool](https://www.goship.com/) to book a shipment today!